 - Social Media:

 Website and Social Media channels move in a circular motion.
 If a visitor to one channel becomes interested, they may visit your other channel.
 Say I visit your website and become interested, but I want to know more about your company before I decide to contact you.
 I will click on your Social Media links and see what message you are sending, or I will visit your website if I have found you via Social Media.
 Many companies do not realize how important building social media exposure is.
 Links to these channels must be included and easily visible on your website.
-Your brand voice should be reflected through all channels and remain consistent.
+Your website branding strategies should remain consistent through all channels.

 Give your brand a voice by adding blog entries to your website.
 This section can inform your visitors about what your company is doing in the community, the latest media releases, new products, and services, or provide informational insights.
 If you have a blog, you can offer a subscription or newsletter for your visitors that informs them when something new is posted and drive more traffic to your website.